jc2554/ECE3400-team7/docs/lab2.md

 ![](./image/lab2/IMG_6890.JPG)

-To test our microphone, we used the function generator and measured the signal produced on the oscilloscope.
+To test our microphone, we used the function generator to generate a 660 Hz signal (the one that we would be detecting) and measured it on the oscilloscope.

-Despite changing the gain on the microphone, we decided that an opamp would still be needed to amplify the signal.
+//Despite changing the gain on the microphone, we decided that an opamp would still be needed to amplify the signal.

-We are using the analogRead function over the ADC itself since:
-1/.0001= 10000Hz which is sufficient to read a signal at 660Hz (maximum would be 2x660!)
+We decided to use the analogRead function over the ADC itself since the Analog Read function take 100 microseconds, and hence has a samping frequency of 1/.0001= 10000Hz.
+This would be sufficient to read a signal at 660Hz (since our sampling frequency needs to be at least 2x660!)
 The ADC would be better for the Optical subteam since they need to detect signals of around 7-17kHZ!

-The circuit and connection to A0 port of the arduino:
+The function generator was connected to A0 with a 300 ohm resistor in series.
+Here is a picture of our circuit:
 ![](./image/lab2/IMG_5680.JPG)

 The code that was loaded onto the arduino: